parsiya/looking-glass/README.md

 The extension uses the Montoya APIs.
 It's incompatible with older versions of Burp that don't use support this API.

-I've tried to create a user experience that looks like Burp so you do not have to learn a new GUI.

 ## Quick Start

 1. Add the jar file from the `release` directory as an extension in Burp.